Trans girl

 Filed under Children's Rights, Family Rights, Human Rights, Law, Men's Rights, Persecution of Minorities, Police, Political, Targeted

 Gagged Dad’s law

 This post is sometimes pinned to the top of the blog.

-The grievance of guest blogger Gagged Dad, the anti-abortion and lawfully homophobic author of
+The grievance of guest blogger Gagged Dad, the author of

 Two year-old’s contact stopped with homophobic dad

-is mentioned in all these posts.
 After a court case in the UK that lasted more than four years, Gagged Dad’s grievance became expressed as an application to the European Court of Human Rights (ECtHR).
-The important pages of ECtHR application, outlining the facts and putting the legal arguments, are here.
+The important pages of that ECtHR application, outlining the facts and putting the legal arguments, are here.

 The Learning Summary from the Significant Case Review of murdered toddler Liam Fee, uses the word “mother” twenty times.
 It does not even use the word “father” once.
 I couldn’t bear to read it, once I realised that.
 I really don’t think that any of them wanted to learn anything.